 - A few words on tents…they may not be put up while there are horses being ridden either the day before the show or the day of the show.
 On the day before the show you my put up a tent if your school has one but only after all horses have left the rings whether for schooling or for a show prior to the IEL show.
 On the day of the show you my put up your tent but only before 6:30am

 - no exceptions and every tent must be staked or weighted down.
 It’s often very windy at Hansen Dam; you don’t want to be “that rep” retrieving your tent from the middle of the arena while the show has been stopped.
 Also, many schools have traditions about where they like their tents to be, but please note tent location is strictly on first come first serve basis.
 Tents may not be taken down until the show is over on Sunday.
-Finally, our shows are often around a specific Holiday but please leave the decorations at home, flapping ghosts may lend a wonderful Halloween feeling but they may also cause a major bucking f
+Finally, our shows are often around a specific holiday but please leave the decorations at home, flapping ghosts may lend a wonderful Halloween feeling but they may also cause a major bucking event.

 - Make sure you are familiar with the ring layout at Hansen Dam.
 You can find schematics of the facility on the IEL website under Show Information.